Blue Catfish, Neoarius graeffei (Kner & Steindachner 1867)

 Similar Species

-Most similar to Neoarius berneyi but with a shorter dorsal fin, slightly smaller eye and difference in the shape of tooth patches on the roof of the mouth.
-The outer patches are larger than the inner in N. graeffei, but are about the same size in N. berneyi.
+The Blue Catfish differs from the similar Highfin Catfish, Neoarius berneyi, in having a shorter dorsal fin, a slightly smaller eye and in the shape of the tooth patches on the roof of the mouth.
+The outer tooth patches are larger than the inner in N. graeffei, but are about the same size in N. berneyi.

 Species Citation